-ID Project Name Project Purpose and Outcome Estimated Budget Source Staff Comments TE-2 Identify transit options that match transportation- underserved workers with transportation- underserved employers, in transportation- Objective The goal of this proposed study is to ensure that Massachusetts offers transportation services that provide (1) environmental/energy/congestion benefits, (2) livability benefits (social and economic justice), (3) mobility equity, and (4) improved public and economic health.
+ID Project Name Project Purpose and Outcome Estimated Budget Source Staff Comments TE-2 Identify transit Objective options that match transportation-underserved workers with transportation-underserved employers in transportation- The goal of this proposed study is to ensure that Massachusetts offers transportation services that provide (1) environmental/energy/congestion benefits, (2) livability benefits (social and economic justice), (3) mobility equity, and (4) improved public and economic health.
 To achieve these, staff are recommending that UPWP conduct a study of transit options designed to match transportation-underserved workers with transportation-underserved employers, in transportation-underserved areas.
-The desired outcome is a set of models: well-researched, evidence-based, practicable examples for municipalities to use according to their unique circumstances. rail and public transit (MBTA and have resulted in substantial affor on their own cars.
-Adding to res those students who are working pensions/Social Security may no Context Transportation-underserved areas include rural and suburban communities with weak links to commuter rail and public transit (MBTA and/or RTAs).
+The desired outcome is a set of models: well-researched, evidence-based, practicable examples for municipalities to use according to their unique circumstances. underserved areas.
+Context Transportation-underserved areas include rural and suburban communities with weak links to commuter rail and public transit (MBTA and/or RTAs).
 Also, in these communities, Chapter 40B and 40R requirements have resulted in substantial affordable developments, where those who need to work may have to rely on their own cars.
 Adding to residents who are financially vulnerable (especially single parents) are those students who are working while seeking credentials for secure employment, and retirees, whose pensions/Social Security may not be sufficient (e.g., the housing-cost burdened).
 Such residents are actually or potentially transportation-underserved workers.
 Operating in transportation-underserved areas are transportation-underserved employers.
-Not only in-town retail businesses but also large corporations in rural/suburban areas have difficulty finding and keeping employees.(1) In Massachusetts, entry-level jobs in the healthcare sector are an example: personal care aides, homecare aides, nurses/aides.
+Not only in-town retail businesses but also large corporations in rural/suburban areas have difficulty finding and keeping employees.[1]
+In Massachusetts, entry-level jobs in the healthcare sector are an example: personal care aides, homecare aides, nurses/aides.
 Other entry-level jobs that are hard to fill include support staff and workers in food preparation and service.
-The goal is not simply to provide transportation low-level workers but to assure that growth can occur because transportation nodes include education training sites, dependent care sites (child care and adult day), and other sites that help workers not only keep jobs but gain skills.
-Proposed Study Details The UPWP study would be guided by the fundamental transportation principle of coverage, i.e., the study would incorporate coverage goals to ensure equity in the target region(s) and, hence, in the Commonwealth.(2) The study would focus on the transportation-underserved, across residents, businesses, and geographic areas; that is, transportation-underserved workers, employers, and municipalities (see details below).
+The goal is not simply to provide transportation to low-level workers but to assure that growth can occur because transportation nodes include education/ training sites, dependent care sites (child care and adult day), and other sites that help workers not only keep jobs but gain skills.
+Proposed Study Details The UPWP study would be guided by the fundamental transportation principle of coverage, i.e., the study would incorporate coverage goals to ensure equity in the target region(s) and, hence, in the Commonwealth.[]) The study would focus on the transportation-underserved, across residents, businesses, and geographic areas; that is, transportation-underserved workers, employers, and municipalities (see details below).